decentraland/adr/content/ADR-76-urn-prefix-search.md

 ## Context and Problem Statement

 As part of the Third Party Project, the need of exposing all items of a collection appeared.
-The solution proposed solves a more generic approach of the problem: the ability to list all entities in Content Server which their pointers match the prefix given.
+The solution proposed solves a more generic approach of the problem: the ability to list all entities in Content Server which their pointers are in the Third Party Collection.

 ## Considered options